MatthewJbelcher7/Programming-Language-Selector/README.md

 ## Description

-_This is demonstration of what we have learned in week on and a location to call back to for futute and past projects_
+_This is demonstration of what we have learned in week on and a location to call back to for future and past projects_

 ## Setup/Installation Requirements